Mohamed-Khair1607/covid-dashboard/README.md

-# 🦠 COVID-19 Interactive Dashboard (Built with Dash, Not Streamlit)
+# 🦠 COVID-19 Interactive Dashboard
 ---

 ##  What is this ?